AthenaDecisionSystems/athena-owl-demos/IBU-insurance-demo/Readme.md

 [See the documentation in mkdocs format]()

 See the IBU backend readme.md for development activities and how to build the image used in the demonstration.
-The docker compose to run locally is under `deployment\local`.
+The docker compose file to run locally is under `deployment/local`.

 ## Component explanation